 Comic book aficionados will balk at the changed ending.
-Without spoiling what happens, the ending’s result is ultimately the same as the graphic novel, except altered in its specificity, and the guts ripped out of it.
+But, without spoiling what happens, the ending’s result is ultimately the same as the graphic novel, except altered in its specificity.
+The guts have been ripped out of it.
 In what should have been a head-on collision with the audience, Snyder, or the influence of studio execs, made sure to pad the blow, leaving the viewer with a feeling of optimism.
 Dismal and lost, ruined and ashamed of humanity—this is how the audience should walk away from Watchmen.
 It’s certainly how readers feel after finishing the graphic novel, not thinking everything will be okay.
-Likely Hollywood needed Snyder to provide reassurance, and by following that directive, he sacrificed the intensity of the finale.
+Likely, Hollywood needed Snyder to provide reassurance, and by following that directive, he sacrificed the intensity of the finale.

 Snyder captures the graphic novel’s characters and the majority of events in all their multifaceted glory, enough even to garner criticism for his unreal, comic book-like characterizations and distant pitch.
 Part of a successful adaptation requires consideration of the medium to make the translation effortless.
 Snyder doesn’t accomplish this entirely.
 He tries to ease this process, adding his own signature by incorporating an occasionally awkward pop song, techno-laden fight scenes, and a finale whose potency is diluted.
 The result disappoints, though not enough to dismiss the picture altogether.
 There’s mild brilliance here.
 And it’s certainly worth your time, even with a running time reaching nearly three hours.
 But because of a few missteps, the film isn’t the grand masterpiece it should be.
 Ambitious films like this are generally either glorious artistic successes or utter failures; Watchmen uniquely falls somewhere in the middle.